noughtylinux/config/README.md

-# Noughty Linux 🐧
+# Nøughty Linux 🐧

-**Noughty Linux** is an unconventional Linux desktop experience that combines Ubuntu's familiarity and broad hardware compatibility with Nix's declarative configuration and vast software library all wrapped in a user-friendly interface that requires zero Nix knowledge.
+**Nøughty Linux** is an unconventional Linux desktop experience that combines Ubuntu's familiarity and broad hardware compatibility with Nix's declarative configuration and vast software library all wrapped in a user-friendly interface that requires zero Nix knowledge.

 > Maximum desktop.
 Minimum effort.